 - Progress tracking – The Nordic rowers, and the other machine’s of theirs we’ve seen, have some of the best displays and stats we’ve seen.
 In terms of the info you get and the accuracy of things like heart rate.

-In this section we’re looking under the hood of theses rowing machines at some of the clever stuff Nordic Track are doing.
+In this section, we’re looking under the hood of these rowing machines at some of the clever stuff Nordic Track are doing.

 Inertia Enhanced Flywheel Technology